joanneqiu07/NBA-Salary-Prediction/README.md

 # Detailed description
 1. Features Engineering
-import two datasets and clean the data with the Cleaner class. clean the salary column. combine two datasets together.
-Done data cleaning
+Import two datasets and clean the data with the Cleaner class.
+Steps include cleaning the salary column, merging two datasets together, and changing columns' names.

 2. Distribution Graph
 Use Plotly to create an interactive plot